OpenMediaVault-Plugin-Developers/packages/compose-files/README.md

   # Date: 2025-09-01
   ```
 - Add commented links to the **GitHub repo**, **Docker Hub page**, or other informative resources.
+- Please remove any env_file lines from the compose file.
+The plugin will reference the env file in the compose command.

 ### ⚙️ Environment File
 - A `.env` file named after the folder.